promise/readme/README.md

 🗣 Commented on #229 in countr/countr
 ✨ Pushed 1 commit to biaw/test-area
 ✅ Merged PR #72 in biaw/test-area
-✨ Pushed 1 commit to countr/countr
-✅ Merged PR #224 in countr/countr
-✨ Pushed 1 commit to countr/countr
-✅ Merged PR #227 in countr/countr
 ```

 ## Repositories I maintain